abhijeetu1912/HackerEarth-Machine-Learning-Challenge---Credit-Scoring/README.md

 # HackerEarth-Machine-Learning-Challenge---Credit-Scoring
-Implementation of Logistic Regression and other machine learning algorithms to predict the credit score( Probability of Deafult) of a customer.
+Implementation of Logistic Regression and Other Machine Learning algorithms to predict the credit score( Probability of Deafult) of a customer.

 Built a Credit Scoring Model to predict the probability of default for a customer against his/her loan to reduce the NPA of the bank.